mozilla/cargo-vet/book/src/recording-audits.md

 # Recording Audits

-Audits performed by you or your teammates are recorded in `audited.toml`.
+Audits performed by you or your teammates are recorded in your project's `audited.toml`.
+Note that your dependencies may have their own `audited.toml` files, but these have no effect on your project unless you explicitly import them in `trusted.toml`.

 ## `audited.toml`